genomicsclass/leanpub/manuscript/inference_for_highthroughput.md

 ## [1] 1383
 ```

-genes had p-values less than 0.05
+genes had p-values less than 0.05.

-However, as we will describe in more detail below, we have to be careful in interpreting this result because we have performed over  8,000 test.
-Note that if we performed the same procedure on random data, for which the null hypothesis is true for all feature, we obtain the following results:
+However, as we will describe in more detail below, we have to be careful in interpreting this result because we have performed over 8,000 tests.
+Note that if we performed the same procedure on random data, for which the null hypothesis is true for all features, we obtain the following results:

 ```r